 High-Flux Solar Furnace Facility

-NREL's High-Flux Solar Furnace (HFSF) is a 10-kW optical furnace for testing high-temperature processes or applications requiring high heating rates or solar concentration.
-The unique capability of the HFSF is that it can produce peak solar flux of 250 W/cm2 or 2,500 suns with primary concentrator and higher fluxes with secondary concentrators.
+NREL's High-Flux Solar Furnace (HFSF) is a unique 10-kilowatt optical furnace that harnesses concentrated sunlight to test high-temperature processes or applications requiring high heating rates or solar concentration.

-Material Testing.
-The HFSF facility also includes an ultra-accelerated weathering system (UAWS) for testing of outdoor materials.
-UAWS provides up to 100× ultraviolet concentration to accelerate aging of materials used outdoors.
-For more information on UAWS, contact Robert Tirawat.
+NREL's SolTrace modeling tool can determine secondary concentrator requirements and configuration.
+The facility also includes an ultra-accelerated weathering system for testing outdoor materials, which can provide up to 100× ultraviolet concentration to accelerate aging of materials used outdoors.